LivePersonInc/knowledge-center-archive/pages/conversation-builder-migration-to-gcp.md

 ---

 <div class="header-label">
-After careful consideration to expand to a robust global network, LivePerson has decided to move the Conversational Cloud to a secure, public cloud offering from Google - Google's Cloud Platform (GCP).
+After careful consideration, LivePerson has decided to **move the Conversational Cloud to a secure, public cloud offering from Google - Google's Cloud Platform (GCP)* in order to expand to a robust global network.

-The decision to move to the public cloud was made after considering customers' needs and the numerous benefits offered by expanding to an established robust global network.
+The decision to move to the public cloud was made after weighing customers' needs and the numerous benefits offered by expanding to an established robust global network.

- ## Benefits:
+ ## Top Benefits:

-  * Faster service - deployment to more geographic regions that are closer to agents and Brands .
-  * Faster service - deployment to more geographic regions that are closer to agents and Brands
+  * **Faster service** - deployment to more geographic regions that are closer to agents and brands
-  * Increased stability & scalability - automatic scaling of services better able to accommodate peak times and seasonal events
+  * **Increased stability & scalability** - automatic scaling of services better able to accommodate peak times and seasonal events
-  * Increased reporting performance - more timely access to key metrics.
+  * **Increased reporting performance** - more timely access to key metrics
-  * Access to API utilization - for better planning and developer experience.
+  * **Access to API utilization** - for better planning and developer experience

-Faster time to new products - Exclusive focus on innovation and differentiated features rather than infrastructure maintenance.
+  * **Faster time to new products** - Exclusive focus on innovation and differentiated features rather than infrastructure maintenance.

-Faster access to LP testing sandboxes

-*
-*

 </div>